TrackerLounge/DigitalTrackingPit/FastWalk.md

 <img src='/FastWalk/track01ColoredByZAxis_Small.jpg' width=800>

+It is common in computer vision to search for edges of a track.
+For more on edge detection techniques see [Tracking and Edge Detection](https://github.com/TrackerLounge/TrackingAndEdgeDetection)

 If we manually attempted to edge detect by thresholding the image, eroding and dilating, and finally edge detecting the result, we might see something like this:

 <img src='/FastWalk/track01EdgeDetected_uncolored_Small.jpg' width=800>